Marcell Ozuna Player Props: Braves vs. Rays

 Rays Pitching Rankings

-- The 9.1 strikeouts per nine innings put together by the Rays pitching staff ranks ninth in MLB.
+- The Rays pitching staff ranks ninth in MLB with a collective nine strikeouts per nine innings.

-- The Rays have a 3.68 team ERA that ranks third among all MLB pitching staffs.
+- The Rays' 3.68 team ERA ranks fourth across all MLB pitching staffs.

-- Rays pitchers combine to surrender 94 total home runs at a clip of one per game (to rank 11th in baseball).
+- Rays pitchers combine to allow the 10th-fewest home runs in baseball (95 total, one per game).

 © 2023 Data Skrive.
 All rights reserved.